Rethinking Class Size

 Drawing on 20 years of systematic classroom observations, surveys of practitioners, detailed case studies and extensive reviews of research, Peter Blatchford and Anthony Russell contend that common ways of researching the impact of class size are limited and sometimes misguided.
 While class size may have no direct effect on pupil outcomes, it has, they say, significant force through interconnections with classroom processes.
 In describing these connections, the book opens up the everyday world of the classroom and shows that the influence of class size is everywhere.
 It impacts on teaching, grouping practices and classroom management, the quality of peer relations, tasks given to pupils, and on the time teachers have for marking, assessments and understanding the strengths and challenges for individual pupils.
 From their analysis, the authors develop a new social pedagogical model of how class size influences work, and identify policy conclusions and implications for teachers and schools.

-The book is an invaluable contribution to the international debate on class sizes.
+The book is an invaluable contribution to the international debate on class size.

 Peter Blatchford is Professor in Psychology and Education at the UCL Institute of Education.